ahmedhaies/torrentinim/README.md

 - Easy to understand source code.
 Special care is taken to keep code lean and understandable.
 No code golf here.
 - High performance, extremely low memory footprint.

-On average the application uses about 6MB of RAM:
+On average the application (1MB size) uses about 6MB of RAM:

 # TODO: Take screenshot of the application's memory usage after 24 hours being up and running.